Panic of 1873: Jay Cooke & Company fails

 In September 1873, Jay Cooke & Company, a major component of the country's banking establishment, found itself unable to market several million dollars in Northern Pacific Railway bonds.
 Jay Cooke's firm, like many others, had invested heavily in the railroads.
-Some investment banks were then anxious for more capital for their enterprises, US President Ulysses S. Grant's monetary policy of contracting the money supply and thus raising interest rates made matters worse for those in debt.
+Some investment banks were then anxious for more capital for their enterprises, U.S. President Ulysses S. Grant's monetary policy of contracting the money supply and thus raising interest rates made matters worse for those in debt.
 Businesses were expanding, but the money they needed to finance that growth was becoming scarcer.

 Cooke and other entrepreneurs had planned to build the second transcontinental railroad, the Northern Pacific Railway.
 Cooke's firm provided the financing, and ground for the line was broken near Duluth, Minnesota, on 15 February 1870.
 The railroad had borrowed more than $1.5 million from Cooke & Co, but was incapable of paying it back.
 An expanding funding gap became harder to resolve due to the Credit Mobilier scandal.
 Due to the financial crises in Europe, Cooke could not sell the securities abroad.
-Just as Cooke was about to swing a $300 million government loan in September 1873, reports circulated that his firm's credit had become nearly worthless.
+Just as Cooke was about to access a $300 million government loan in September 1873, reports circulated that his firm's credit had become nearly worthless.
 On 18 September, the firm declared bankruptcy.

 Insurance industry

-Many US insurance companies went out of business, as the deteriorating financial conditions created solvency problems for life insurers.
+Many U.S. insurance companies went out of business, as the deteriorating financial conditions created solvency problems for life insurers.
 The common factor of the surviving companies was that all marketed tontines.